UK retailers say sales rose in July, driven by furniture

 Reduced spending on food reflected prolonged discounting from grocers, McCorquodale said, adding that price wars were likely to stay for the foreseeable future.

-Britain’s four big supermarkets - Tesco (TSCO.L), Sainsbury’s (SBRY.L), Wal-Mart’s (WMT.N) Asda and Morrisons (MRW.L) - have been trying to regain market share lost to discounters like Aldi and Lidl.
+Britain’s four big supermarkets - Tesco, Sainsbury‘s, Wal-Mart’s Asda and Morrisons - have been trying to regain market share lost to discounters like Aldi and Lidl.

 The Office for National Statistics publishes July retail sales data on Aug.
 21 that covers a broader range of stores than the BRC data, which focuses on larger chains.